Cinderella III: A Twist in Time: Plot

 Despite Anastasia's lack of refinement, the King grows fond of her, as she reminds him of his late wife, the Queen.
-He gifts her the Queen's cherished seashell, which causes Anastasia to start have mixed feelings about her family's deceit.
-Meanwhile, Cinderella sneaks into Lady Tremaine's bedroom and manages to steal the wand but is captured by guards before she can reverse the spell.
+He gifts her the Queen's cherished seashell, which causes Anastasia to start having mixed feelings about her family's deceit.
+Meanwhile, Cinderella sneaks into Lady Tremaine's bedroom and manages to steal the wand, but is captured by guards before she can reverse the spell.
 As she is apprehended, she grazes the Prince's hand, sparking a faint recognition.
 Under Lady Tremaine's orders, Cinderella is sentenced to exile and placed on a ship to leave the kingdom.
 Jaq and Gus reveal the entire scheme to the Prince, presenting him with Cinderella's repaired glass slipper.
 The sight of the slipper restores his memory, and he rushes to intercept the ship.
 There, he confesses his love to Cinderella, who joyfully agrees to marry him.

 After returning to the palace, the Prince and Cinderella inform the King of Lady Tremaine's scheme, prompting him to order the Tremaine family's arrest.
 However, they flee with the wand.
 As Cinderella prepares for her wedding, Lady Tremaine returns with Anastasia, whom she has magically transformed into Cinderella's double.
 Using the wand, Lady Tremaine traps Cinderella and the mice in an enchanted pumpkin carriage driven by their cat, Lucifer.
 Cinderella, Jaq, and Gus work together to escape before the carriage drives over a cliff.

-Cinderella arrives at the palace on horseback just as Anastasia decides to stop the wedding, realizing she wants to find her own true love.
+Cinderella arrives at the palace on horseback just in time to witness Anastasia rejecting the Prince's proposal, realizing she wants to find her own true love.
 Angry at Anastasia's defiance, Lady Tremaine transforms several guards into animals.
 The Prince uses his sword to shield Cinderella and Anastasia from the same spell, which deflects and transforms Lady Tremaine and Drizella into toads.
 After returning to her original form, Anastasia offers the seashell back to the King, but he declines, reminding her that everyone deserves a chance at love.
-Cinderella and Anastasia reconcile and restore the Fairy Godmother; she offers to return them to their original timeline but, seeing that Cinderella and the Prince’s bond has only grown stronger, decides to leave things as they are.
+Cinderella and Anastasia reconcile and restore the Fairy Godmother; she offers to return them to their original timeline, but seeing that Cinderella and the Prince’s bond has only grown stronger, decides to leave things as they are.

-During the credits, Cinderella allows Anastasia to move into the palace, where she falls in love with the Baker from the previous movie once again.
 In a mid-credits scene, Drizella and Lady Tremaine are restored to their human forms, but are both dressed in Cinderella's old rags, much to their horror.